 We are experienced at advising clients about equity release and acting for them during the process.
 You should always appoint an independent law firm to act for you and advise you fully on the legal implications of lifetime mortgages and home reversion plans.

-Bishopsgate Law's experienced property team can advise you about leasehold properties and lease extensions.
+Bishopsgate Law can advise you about leasehold properties and lease extensions.
 We can help you process an agreed lease extension or negotiate with the freeholder.

 We can advise about landlord and tenant law and draft tenancy agreements.